tips

 Got a fine in Spain?
 Here's exactly how to check it, pay it (with 50% off), or appeal it, plus every penalty you need to know about.

-Whether you've been caught speeding, parked in the wrong place, or received a mysterious fine from a rental car company months after your holiday, this guide explains exactly what to do.
+Whether you've been caught speeding, parked in the wrong place, or received a mysterious fine from a rental car company months after your holiday, this guide covers exactly what to do.

-The easiest way to check for fines is through the DGT (Dirección General de Tráfico) website or the official miDGT app.
+The easiest way to check for fines is through the DGT (Direccion General de Trafico) website or the official miDGT app for iOS and Android.

 - Your DNI/NIE (Spanish ID number)